 The silvery aluminum “skin” of the building juts in and out and is imprinted with designs in the shape of leaves.
 This design adds visual interest and is very appropriate as Sacramento is also known as the City of Trees.

 The glass panels let in a lot of natural light.
 The lower outside walls of the building are “planted” with a variety of green plants which I thought very attractive.
 The plants also help “soften” the look of the building.

 One of the unique features of the Golden 1 Center is the five huge 40-foot high hangar doors situated above the entrance.
 The intent behind the doors is to allow the Delta Breeze, when the doors are open, to cool the building.
-The hangar doors over the main entrance were open during the Open House so we could look down on the surrounding plaza.
+The hangar doors over the main entrance were open during the Open House so we could look down on the plaza below.

-In the same vicinity as the hanger doors is where you will find the Sierra Nevada Brewing Company Ale House.
+In that same vicinity you will find the Sierra Nevada Brewing Company Ale House.
 I predict that the Ale House will be a very popular place to congregate and watch the game.

 As we strolled around taking in the sights I could not help but notice that there were restrooms conveniently located throughout the building.
 I later learned that Golden 1 Center has 54 multiple-occupancy restrooms and 23 single-occupancy restrooms.

 As someone who has attended events in older sports venues in the past, where restrooms for women seemed a second thought, all I can say is – good job and thank you!